Gourang97/max-ai/docs/source/quickstart.rst

 maxaimarketplace
 ================

-maxaimetadata
+*maxaimarketplace* has a library of existing use-cases supported by Max.
+You can use these templates to do churn modeling, propensity modeling, time series forecasting, item/offer recommendation and much more ... maxaimetadata
 =============

 Max AI Metadata

-Metadata Modules offers classes and funtions to log ml-metadata for lineage tracking.
+*maxaimetadata* library offers classes and funtions to log ml-metadata for lineage tracking.
+Given below is a short description of various components within the library along with their functionality

 **WorkFlow**